-18. Child Protection Policy
+Child Protection Policy

-Further details of Child Protection are contained in the Member protection Policy Physical contact
+Further details of Child Protection are contained in the Member Protection Policy.

+Physical contact

-Generally physical contact with players/participants should only take place for the following:
+Generally physical contact with players/participants should only take place for where it is necessary to:

-- To develop sport skills
+- develop sport skills;

-- To treat an injury
+- treat an injury;

-- To prevent or respond to an injury
+- prevent or respond to an injury; and

-- To meet the specific requirements of the sport such as a necessary rescue.
+- meet the specific requirements of the sport such as a necessary rescue.

-All physical contact by personnel should fulfill the following criteria:
+All physical contact by personnel should fulfil the following criteria:

-- Physical contact should be appropriate for the development of a sport skills - Permission from the player/participant should be sought - Students/ participants be congratulated or comforted in public not in an isolated setting.
+- physical contact should be appropriate for the development of a sport skills; - · permission from the player/participant should be sought; and - students/ participants be congratulated or comforted in public not in an isolated setting.

-Supervision for children:
+Supervision of children